ZacBlanco/hdp-demo-bootstrap/docs/README.md

 ## Building the Documentation

 The documentation for this project is built using sphinx, sphinx-autodoc, and sphinx-apidoc.
-This allows us to generate documentation for python files directly from the docstrings within python files.
+This allows us to generate documentation directly from the docstrings within our python files.

 ### Pre-Requisites